-As we discussed in the Court of Queen’s Bench of Alberta and the Court of Appeal of Alberta update, strict health and safety measures have been put in place for attendance at all courthouses in Alberta.
+As we discussed in the Court of King’s Bench of Alberta and the Court of Appeal of Alberta update, strict health and safety measures have been put in place for attendance at all courthouses in Alberta.

 The health and safety measures for Provincial Court include: